In golf, your ball says a lot about you.

 Titleist Pro V1 or Pro V1X

-The classic golf ball long regarded as the best in the game, although it does have some rivals closing in on the big stage.
+The Titleist Pro V1 is a classic golf ball long regarded as the best in the game, although it does have some rivals closing in on the big stage.

-Boasting low spin with the longer clubs and a soft feel, a dozen will cost around $80, which is very much at the top end of the price spectrum.
+Boasting low spin with the longer clubs and a soft feel, a dozen will cost upwards of $60, which is very much at the top end of the price spectrum.

 Callaway Chrome Soft